caozhiyi/CppNet/README.md

 ## Licenses

 This program is under the terms of the BSD 3-Clause License.
-See [https://opensource.org/licenses/BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).
+For details, see [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).